 The People’s Military

-Americans should also be cautious when the executive branch uses a propaganda technique known as verbal sleight of hand: “Boots on the ground”, for example, refers to conventional military ground forces in easily identifiable uniforms, subject to the Geneva Conventions, etc..
-It does not refer to covert armed special operations forces or mercenary hires not wearing such uniforms who offer the state both stealth and “plausible deniability”.
+Americans should also be cautious when the executive branch uses a propaganda technique known as verbal sleight of hand: “Boots on the ground”, for example, refers to conventional military ground forces in easily identifiable uniforms.
+It does not refer to covert professional special operations forces or armed mercenary hires not wearing such uniforms who offer the state both stealth and “plausible deniability”.
 (It also does not include case officers, either military or civilian, engaged in clandestine human intelligence and related covert operations.)
-All, of course, are also employees of voting American citizen taxpayers.
+Such unconventional forces, of course, are also employees of voting American citizen taxpayers, and they most definitely do involve the deployment of US military resources in offensive operations against a foreign country.
+Furthermore, unconventional soldiers bleed and die just like conventional soldiers do.
 Most adversaries know such things, so the use of such verbal sleight of hand is designed just as much to deceive domestic political opponents and American citizens as it is intended for any adversary.
-(However, in a world where a single super-power has nothing significant to fear from any military adversary, the intended domestic targets of the slick propaganda become pretty obvious.
-The intent is solely to deceive the American people.)
-In any case, it’s just stupid to broadcast your own operating confines before the fact; the time would better be spent selling to everyone, including Congress, the philosophical necessity of stopping the evil.
+(However, in a world where a single super-power has nothing significant to fear from any military adversary, the intended targets of the slick propaganda become pretty obvious; the intent is solely to deceive ignorant American people.)
+In any case, it’s just stupid to broadcast your own operating confines before the fact; the time would better be spent selling to everyone, including Congress, the philosophical necessity of stopping the evil by any military means.
 You use “boots on the ground” to defeat and help re-engineer an enemy state under controlled conditions; you use special operations forces or mercenary hires to pull a key plug out of the enemy’s dyke surreptitiously and watch what happens next.
-(It’s usually chaos, but it can also assist a favored party inside the enemy state.)
-When faced with an enemy state employing evil against its own, you usually employ the latter when you don’t want to own what you broke; let’s face it: it’s a little like throwing a rock through the neighborhood bully’s window and then running away before he, or the police, sees you.
-It’s “war on the cheap”, but at least it’s a little more honorable than killing people by remote control from a very safe distance 8,000 miles away.
+(It’s usually chaos, but it can also assist a favored party inside the enemy state.
+The US Army’s unconventional Special Forces, for example, always work with indigenous people to help them achieve their objectives which coincide with US objectives.)
+When faced with an enemy state employing evil against its own, you usually employ the latter when you don’t want to own what you broke.
+Let’s face it: it’s a little like throwing a rock through the neighborhood bully’s window and then running away before he, or the police, sees you.
+It’s “war on the cheap”, but at least it’s more honorable than killing people by remote control from a very safe distance 8,000 miles away.

 And, of course, if the US does all this covert stuff as a matter of routine, it’s pretty hypocritical to fault others, including the Russians, for copying the US playbook.
 It’s almost always the US that establishes the precedents for actions which the US then condemns when done by others.
 Since pathetic American politicians like to garner self-aggrandized political benefit from blabbing about the covert activities of American special operations forces, some of us got a really good laugh out of ridiculous European “NATO” politicians when they so indignantly accused Russian “little green men” of operating in the shadows in Ukraine.
 Were they really that ignorant, or just trying to fool the three or four people in the world who don’t now know that the US does the same stuff all the time?
-Even worse, it was civilian contractors operating under US State Department orchestration that helped engineer the coup in Ukraine in the first place.
+(I’ve been doing such things myself for a lengthy lifetime all over the world.)
+Even worse, it was civilian contractors operating under US State Department orchestration that helped engineer the coup d’état in Ukraine in the first place.
 You really shouldn’t throw silly stones in glass houses; not only is it unseemly, but you could end up looking really stupid.